 Yellow-crowneds are year-round residents of South Florida.
 They frequent other parts of the country, particularly the Gulf and Atlantic coasts, but the Sunshine State is about the only place where they are permanent residents.
 A portion of the population will summer along the rivers and lakes and in the swamps of the central United States, retreating southward in winter.
 Occasionally they stray as far north as Minnesota and Wisconsin.
 Their year-round range extends into the Caribbean, Mexico, Central America and South America nearly to Uraguay.

 They are stocky birds, with a body length of two feet, give or take.
 They have a yellowish cap on their head — which can seem more cream-like at times than yellow.
-Their bodies are gray, with darker coloring mixed in the wings creating a striated look.
+Their bodies are gray, with darker coloring mixed in the wings creating a striated, or barred, look.

 Yellow-crowneds often nest in small colonies, but the nests we've seen have been single affairs.

 Nest-building is part of the yellow-crown's mating ritual.
 Both birds take part, with the female sitting on the nest site and receiving twigs from the male.
-They often will return to the same site year after year.
+They often will return to the same site year after year — we've noticed one particular nest at Atlantic Dunes Park in Delray Beach for a number of years.
+It's not hard to find: look at the sidewalk near the entrance for the tell-tale sign, then look up. carefully.
 The nests might look like mere random collections of sticks but they are much more substantially built than they appear.
 We've seen nests still intact years after they were used.
 They're more likely to nest in coastal areas than inland.

 Nesting season for yellow-crowneds in Florida begins as early as February and runs as late as June.
 They have one brood a year, with the female laying between two and six eggs.
 Incubation takes between three and four weeks; both parents care for their young, who will remain nest-bound for a month or so after hatching.